nxpm/nxpm-cli/README.md

 ## `nxpm registry:enable`

-Configure yarn and npm to use local npm registry
+Configure yarn and npm to use the local registry

 ```
 USAGE